 For our courses, there are a number of compilers that, with suitable caution (compiler version, compiler defaults, and other potential issues) can be used.
 Some of these compilers are:

-For an ID we suggest using Eclipse, as it runs on Windows, Macs, and Linux, and we can provide help for its set up and use.
+For an IDE we suggest using Eclipse, as it runs on Windows, Macs, and Linux, and we can provide help for its set up and use.
 We cannot guarantee too be able to provide help for other IDEs.
+You are not required to use Eclipse.

 To install the TDM-GCC compiler for Windows, go to: